smaakage85/dockr/README.md

 ## What about non-R dependencies?

-`dockr` does *not* deal with any non-R dependencies what so ever at this point.
+`dockr` does *not* deal with non-R dependencies at this point.
 In case that, for instance, your package has any Linux specific dependencies, you will have to install them yourself in the Docker container image.

 ## Contact